See index to all the chapters for Putting Out the Planetary Fire

 The Role of Money in Lobbying

 One study found that a $1 corporate campaign contribution is worth $6.65 in lower state corporate taxes.
 Another found that an increase of 1 percent in lobbying expenditures reduced a corporation’s next-year tax rate between 0.5 percentage points and 1.6 percentage points.
-The vast majority of money spent on campaign donation and lobbying comes from wealthy citizens and business interest groups.
+The vast majority of money spent on campaign donations and lobbying comes from wealthy citizens and business interest groups.
 Businesses with the most to gain from favorable public policy engage in the most political activity.
 This is especially true on issues that have less public visibility.

-Building Support for A Bill
+Building Support for a Bill

 While it is highly unlikely that you can convince fossil fuel companies to support your bill, you do not want labor union, environmental justice, or other community groups opposing it.
 For instance, you may want to add labor standards (e.g., prevailing wages) or have a minimum amount of funding (e.g., 40%) that goes to environmental justice communities.
 Talk to such potential allies early on to get their input and feedback.